 The APHA will accept a self-certification from a family as verification of assets disposed of for less than fair market value.
+The APHA will follow the HOTMA Implementation guidance.
+See Chapter 5 for further information.

 6.5.2 Income, Asset and Expense Sources